Meet1306/ChatBot/README.md

 # AZ AI Chatbox Extension

 A Chrome Extension that integrates AI chat functionality to help users with coding problems on Algozenith platform(maang.in).
-It injects a chatbox into the page that provides hints and guidance based on the current problem being viewed.
+It injects a chatbox into the problem's page of the website that provides hints and guidance based on the current problem being viewed.

 ## Author